devstopfix/elixoids/README.md

 # Build

+There are two versions of this game.
+Branch *v1* contains the version compatible with the UI and Sonic repositories.
+Switch to that branch until they are modified to be compatible with master.

 Check out this repository and run:

     mix deps.get

-You may need to install Elixir first:
+You may need to install Elixir first, on a Mac you can use homebrew:

     brew install elixir